 As I wrote several weeks ago to expect Barclays has brought back applications for their Arrival Plus card and they’ve done so with the largest bonus they’ve ever offered: 60,000 points after $5000 spend within 3 months.

-The card’s $89 annual fee is not waived the first year.
+The card’s $89 annual fee is not waived the first year (Update 9/24/18: annual fee is now waived the first year).
 It gets you an effective 2.1% rebate towards travel since you receive a 5% rebate on your travel redemptions in addition to the 2 cents per point value.
 (Here are the card’s rates and fees.)

 No Annual Fee the First Year for Arrival Premier

 The Barclays Arrival Premier World Elite Mastercard launched three months ago and largely because they’re offering bonuses for ongoing spend on the card rather than an initial signup bonus, and because they offer fast points earning but points transfers to airlines at less than one-to-one, the card has been underappreciated.
 (Offer expired)

 Any card that earns a 2% rebate to spend on travel is a ‘good’ card.
 They provide additional rewards for continued spend: $15,000 spend in a year earns 15,000 bonus miles, $25,000 (i.e. an additional $10,000 spend) spend earns an additional 10,000 bonus miles.

 If you spend exactly $15,000 or $25,000 you’ve earned 3 miles per dollar.
 Those miles are worth a penny apiece towards travel, or can be transferred to airline frequent flyer programs at a ratio of 1.4 to 1 with most programs and 1.7 to 1 with JAL.

 Arrival Premier has a $150 annual fee.
 It comes with a statement credit for applying for Global Entry once every five years and a Lounge Key card (equivalent to Priority Pass) but without complimentary visits.